chrira/dagger/sdk/java/README.md

 1. Download the new dagger CLI (or install it via the package manager of your choice)
 2. Bump dagger engine dependency by updating the `daggerengie.version` property in `sdk/java/pom.xml` file
-3. Generate the API schema for the new engine and copy it the `dagger-codegen-maven-plugin/src/main/resources/schemas` directory
+3. Generate the API schema for the new engine and copy it to the `dagger-codegen-maven-plugin/src/main/resources/schemas` directory

 ```shell